 Finding space for a top liberal arts college to grow

 U3 Advisors has served as Lafayette College’s real estate advisor since 2015, working closely with senior leadership to develop a real estate strategy to support the College’s ambitious growth plan.
-Under the leadership of President Alison Byerly, Lafayette set a goal of increasing its student body from 2,500 to 2,900 students (a 16% increase) within a six-to eight-year window.
+Under the leadership of then-President Alison Byerly, Lafayette set a goal of increasing its student body from 2,500 to 2,900 students (a 16% increase) within a six-to eight-year window.
 A highly selective liberal arts college known for its exceptional engineering program, Lafayette aimed to admit more students, increasing the diversity and quality of its student body and bolstering its financial aid program.
 Lafayette’s physical plant had been operating at full capacity and needed to grow in order to accommodate additional students.
 As an anchor institution in Easton, it was also important to Lafayette to expand and integrate itself in the community in a thoughtful manner, to benefit students and long-time residents alike.

 U3 first focused on developing a student housing strategy that would meet Lafayette’s specific programmatic and financial goals.
 A hallmark of the Lafayette experience is the four-year on-campus housing requirement; however, given capacity constraints, the College had to permit some students to live off-campus.
 U3 designed a plan to develop 600 new beds over the next several years to accommodate a larger student body, de-densify residence halls, minimize off-campus rentals, and demolish outdated buildings.